linn221/LaraLogs/tasks.md

 * [x] bootstrap-icons not working
         (add '.css' extension at import statement)
 * [!] url queries not including multiple values
+* [!] query builder when not running in showLog actions

 ### UI